theemo-tokens/theemo/website/docs/design/figma/references.md

 ## Transforms

 Transforms are a welcome addition on top of references.
-Avaiable for paint styles (Fill and Stroke).
-When styles are referenced from origin to reference you can put transforms in between to manipulate HSL and opacity values to their during referencing.
+Available for paint styles (Fill and Stroke).
+When styles are referenced from origin to reference you can put transforms in between to manipulate HSL and opacity values which are calculated during referencing.

 <figure id="references-with-transforms">
   <img src={useBaseUrl('/img/references-with-transforms.png')} />